mooshak-vpn/mooshak-server/README.md

 Reload your Nginx service and you are good to go.

-## Changing ports
+## Changing ports and max clients

 To change ports, take a look at `docker-compose.yaml` file.
+The environment variable `UDPG_MAX_CLIENTS` (default to `20`) sets how many users can use `udpgw` at same time.
+Rest of them won't be able to use udp tunneling.